 Firstly, this is an extremely lightweight binocular that has smooth contact grips on the side.
 But where it truly shines is in the optical department.
 Compared to the cheaper Legend E series the L-series has a significant advantage.

-The Legend 10x42 uses the tested and proven ED glass that is lead-free.
+The Legend 10×42 uses the tested and proven ED glass that is lead-free.
 This glass reduces chromatic aberrations that occur when light passes through the lenses.
 The result is that there is little to no color fringing when looking at objects.

 A large focus wheel that is centrally positioned makes it easy to focus this binocular.
 Also, there is a diopter on the right eyepiece for adjusting eyesight.
 Unlike in the cheaper E series, the diopter on this model is lockable.

-The binocular is water and fog proof and has a rubber coating covering its exterior.
+The binocular is water and fog-proof and has a rubber coating covering its exterior.
 This rubber armor gives it sufficient protection against knocks and bumps.

-Nikon 10x42 ProStaff 3S Binoculars
+Nikon 10×42 ProStaff 3S Binoculars

 It is actually the most and the best affordable binocular on my list so far.
 So does this mean it is outclassed by its competitors?
 Well compared to others on this list, it is not the best birding binoculars under 200.
-However, it has features rarely found in binoculars in its price range.
+However, it has features rarely found in binoculars in its price point.

 When it comes to optical performance, it lacks the fully-multicoated optics of its pricier counterparts.
 Instead, it makes do with a silver prism coating on the prisms that reduce glare and enhance brightness.

-Best Compact Binoculars Under 200: Vortex Optics Diamondback Roof Prism
+Vortex Optics Diamondback Roof Prism

 Impressively, Vortex has managed to squeeze in a superb optical system in such a compact binocular.
 Fully multicoated optics allow for more light to pass through the lenses with minimal glare and aberrations.

-Gosky EagleView 10x42 Binoculars for Adults
+Gosky EagleView 10×42 Binoculars for Adults

 Well for starters unlike some of the cheaper models out there this one has fully multicoated optics.
 These optics deliver a clearer, brighter and crisp image quality that is rare in most budget binos.

-Also, the field of view of this pair of binocular is quite good.
+Also, the field of view of this pair of binoculars is quite good.
 At 1000 yards you get a 307 ft field of view, which is still more than decent.
 As a result, it is best suited for outdoor use such as hiking, climbing, and birdwatching.

 In regards to the quality of its housing, it is completely waterproof and fog proof.
 The rubber armor that wraps around it is shock absorbent.
 This helps when you drop it or knock it against something hard.

-Therefore, you should be keen on the kind of binocular you are buying.
+Therefore, you should be keen on the kind of binoculars you are buying.
 At the least, your budget binocular of choice should be waterproof and fog proof.
 There is no point in spending money on a product that cannot withstand a little rain.

 Magnification more often than not boils down to preference and what you are buying a binocular for.
-Some people prefer a 10x magnification while others prefer an 8x magnification.
+Some people prefer a 10x magnification, while others prefer an 8x magnification.
 And still, there are those that prefer a more powerful 12x magnification.

-Whatever your magnification preference is it should match the purpose for which you are buying the binocular.
+Whatever your magnification preference is, it should match the purpose for which you are buying the binocular.

-For example, the Vortex Optics Diamondback has a wider field of view compared to the Crossfire.
-The former has an 8x magnification while the latter has a 12x magnification.
+For example, the Vortex Optics Diamondback has a broader field of view compared to the Crossfire.
+The former has an 8x magnification, while the latter has a 12x magnification.

 Another component that influences a binoculars’ field of view is the objective lens.
-Essentially there should be a balance between the size of the objective lens and the magnification.
+Essentially there should be a balance between the size of the lens and the magnification.
 The Vortex Diamondback has a 32 mm objective lens which blends well with the 8x magnification.

 Thus, this is a rather rare feature in this price range but one that makes certain binoculars stand out.
 Always strive to go for binoculars with fully multicoated optics.
-However, if you cannot at least go for multicoated optics.
+However, if you cannot, at least go for multicoated optics.

 In a nutshell, the optics should have some sort of coating.
 This prevents color fringing while improving contrast and resolution.